Coder-256/Corpus-Poisoning/README.md

-# CSE 325 Research Project: Ayon Bhowmick and Jacob Greenfield
+# Anthropomorphic Eggs: Reproducing a Corpus Poisoning Attack on Word Embeddings

-This repository contains sample code implementing the techniques described in *Humpty Dumpty: Controlling Word Meanings via Corpus Poisoning* by Schuster et al.
+This repository contains sample code implementing the technique described in the paper: ["Humpty Dumpty: Controlling Word Meanings via Corpus Poisoning"](https://doi.org/10.1109/SP40000.2020.00115)[^1].

+This code was created as part of a final class project for [CSE 325: Natural Language Processing](https://engineering.lehigh.edu/cse/cse-325-425-natural-language-processing-3) at Lehigh University along with teammate Ayon Bhowmick ([GitHub](https://github.com/Ayon-Bhowmick)).
+See also the accompanying [final paper](paper.pdf).

 ## Setup

-Please make sure you have Git LFS installed in order to clone the sample data.

 First, you will need to download and build [GloVe](https://github.com/stanfordnlp/GloVe).
 Next, `cd` to the root of the GloVe repository, and call `run-glove.sh`.
 For example: